kevinjalbert/kevinjalbert.github.io/source/articles/2016-10-31-sidekiq-contained-callbacks.md

 ---
 title: "Sidekiq: Contained Callbacks"

-description: "ActiveJob in Rails provides nice benifits.
+description: "ActiveJob in Rails provides nice benefits.
 The background queueing gem Sidekiq allows for tailored options that you cannot use with ActiveJob.
 This post looks at a project's transition from ActiveJob to Sidekiq, and how to fill the missing functionality of ActiveJob Callbacks.
 By the end, we come up with a way to contain the callback logic to their own modules without modifying the concrete jobs."

 tags:
 - ruby